Inbibo/adonisfx_docs/docs/faq.md

 #### How can I simulate skin?

 Skin can be simulated using the [AdnSkin](maya/skin.md) deformer.
-This deformer requires a mesh to drive the skin simulation (reference mesh) and a mesh to apply the deformer to (skin mesh).
+This deformer requires a reference mesh to drive the skin simulation (i.e. the fascia) and a mesh to apply the deformer to (skin mesh).
 For more information please check [how to set up AdnSkin](maya/simple_setup.md#adnskin-simple-setup).

 #### How can I simulate fascia?